c444rter/web-analytics/RAILWAY_DEPLOYMENT.md

 ### 3. Deployment Configuration

-The application uses three key files for deployment:
+The application uses four key files for deployment:

 1. **Procfile**: Defines the commands to run for each service:
    ```